Develop Your Own Scribe(s)

 Ongoing Support and Training

-AHDPGTM team members are available via phone and online sessions to answer questions and provide ongoing support for a period of 30 days following the completion of the onsite training engagement, when necessary.
-In addition, depending upon the needs of the organization ongoing training in a variety of areas can be provided including the specialties outlined below.
+AHDPGTM team members are available via phone and online sessions to answer questions and provide ongoing support for a period of 30 days following the completion of the on-site training.
+In addition, depending upon the needs of the organization, ongoing training in a variety of areas can be provided.

 Note: Completion of the initial online training program is required to receive on-the-job training support.

-Certification of medical scribes is not a legal or regulatory requirement today howver, like many roles in healthcare, certification is preferred by many individuals and healthcare organizations.
+Certification of medical scribes is not a legal or regulatory requirement today however, like many roles in healthcare, certification is preferred by many individuals and healthcare organizations.

 Earning your Certified Medical Scribe Professional (CMSPTM) credential makes an individual a recognized expert and leader in the field of medical scribing—and a valuable asset to your organization.
 This professional distinction sets you apart from your colleagues, proving your high level of knowledge and skills.